pelithne/client-credentials-flow-with-APIM/README.md

 # Client Credentials flow with APIM

-This step-by-step guide describes how to setup a daemon app that sends requests via APIM to a REST API backend.
+This step-by-step guide describes how to setup a Client app that sends requests via APIM to a REST API backend.

-Authentication of the Daemons is controlled by Oauth Client Credentials flow, using Azure Active Directory and policies in Azure API Management.
+Authentication of the Clients is controlled by Oauth Client Credentials flow, using Azure Active Directory and policies in Azure API Management.

 The "architecture" for this tutorial case is something like the following

-* Automatic Daemon 1 -> APIM -> Backend REST API -> Operation 1, Operation 2
+* Automatic Client 1 -> APIM -> Backend REST API -> Operation 1, Operation 2
-* Automatic Daemon 2 -> APIM -> Backend REST API -> Operation 2
+* Automatic Client 2 -> APIM -> Backend REST API -> Operation 2
-* Automatic Daemon x -> APIM -> Backend REST API -> Operation y
+* Automatic Client x -> APIM -> Backend REST API -> Operation y

-Depending on the identity (or AD group) of the Daemon, the APIM will allow access to different parts of the backend API.
+Depending on the identity (or AD group) of the Client, the APIM will allow access to different parts of the backend API.

-For simplicity, the Daemon is represented by REST calls from Postman (or similar) but if you want to write a real application no one is stopping you :-)
+For simplicity, the Client is represented by REST calls from Postman (or similar) but if you want to write a real application no one is stopping you :-)

 ## Create a Resource Group